Center for Asian Research

 The Center for Asian Research promotes faculty and student engagement with all regions of Asia, highlighting cultural, historical and religious traditions of Asia in a global age and inter-Asian connections concerning environment, sustainability and digital media practices.

-More than 3,000 Arizona State Univerty students enroll in 250 courses with substantial content on Asia in fields like anthropology, geography, political science, global studies, art history, English, history, justice and social inquiry, music, religious studies and languages, and in professional fields like business, communication and sustainability.
+The center's constituency reaches across many disciplines at ASU.
+More than 10,000 students across the university enroll in courses with significant content on Asia in fields like anthropology, geography, political science, global studies, art history, English, history, justice and social inquiry, music, religious studies and languages, and in professional fields like business, communication and sustainability.

-The university has the largest concentration of internationally recognized experts on Asia in the Southwest and the center routinely organizes public events about Asia around multiple formats.
-In addition, The Anthropology Museum houses unique collections of cultural artifacts and textiles from Southeast Asia.
+Arizona State University has the largest concentration of internationally recognized experts on Asia in the Southwest and the center routinely organizes public events about Asia around multiple formats.
+In addition, The Innovation Gallery houses unique collections of cultural artifacts and textiles from Southeast Asia.
 ASU Libraries also hosts special collections, from The Guardian of the Flame Collection of rare palm leaf manuscripts from Sri Lanka and The Mimijac Palgen Photographic Collection of Cambodia to the Agnes Smeadly Collection documenting her work as a war correspondent in China, as well as digital collections on Laos and on the Chinese experience in Cuba.

 Asia comprises highly diverse cultural traditions.
 About half of humanity lives in Asia, generating about half of the world’s economic production.
 As citizens in the 21st century, ASU students require global literacy about Asia.
 Those seeking careers in international organizations, the diplomatic service or in the military will need to acquire expert knowledge commonly practiced in this region.